Storckhansen/Scripts-for-data-science/README.md

 This will also make sample to sample handling faster and will by time be made into an automatic workflow for handling several MS-samples for proteomics.

 # Automated workflow
-The plan is to make an automated workflow where you can input Maxquant file (proteinGroups.txt) and have an filtered output of tables, figures etc. for fast analysis that can be used for articles.
+The plan is to make an automated workflow where you can input Maxquant file (proteinGroups.txt) and have a output of tables, figures etc. for fast analysis that can be used for articles.

 ### 1_maxquant_cleaner.py